nazmul-karim170/CNLL/README.md

 ```

 ### First, generate the different tasks out of a single dataset
-User can perform task/class incemental learning in this manner.
-We create calss-wise tasks where each task M number of classes to deal with.
+Users can perform task/class incremental learning in this manner.
+We create class-wise tasks where each task has M number of classes to deal with.
 Specify parameters in `config` yaml, `episodes` yaml files.
-Here config contains dataset description and episodes contains task information.
+Here config contains dataset description and episodes contain task information.

 	python main.py --log-dir [log directory path] --c [config file path] --e [episode file path] --override "|" --random_seed [seed]